 $199; available at MV Diet Detox.

 Our tester made it the full 21 days, "cheating" only a few times by eating an apple or a spoonful of salsa.
 Not so surprisingly, she dropped a whopping 15 and a half pounds.
 "I was nervous beforehand, but it was easy to follow once I got into a routine," she says.
 "I slept so much better and was no longer tired during the day.
 Plus, my skin is so clear and bright now, I've stopped wearing foundation!"

 Six to 12 glasses a day of a homemade blend of lemon juice, water, maple syrup, and cayenne pepper.
 The number of days is up to you; we did it for 10.

 Our testers found it surprisingly doable.
 "I missed the tactile experience of eating food, but the lemonade was delicious.
 I didn't get tired of it," says one tester who lost 10 pounds.
 The downside: "I was spacey and low-energy at times, so this would not be something to do right before the wedding."

 - Total pounds regained: 39

 - Hardest part: having a social life.
 "It was tough to avoid dinners out or say no to cocktails," says one tester.

 Before You Cleanse

-Especially with some of the more extreme cleanses or if you have existing health issues, always get your doctor's OK before starting.
+Especially with some of the more extreme cleanses or if you have existing health issues, always get your doctor's okay before starting.
 Seriously.
 Do this.

-2. Schedule it a few weeks to a few months prior to the wedding.
+Schedule it a Few Weeks to a Few Months Prior to the Wedding

 Whatever you do, steer clear of the final week.
 Not only will you be swimming in your dress if you drop too much weight at the last minute, but reintroducing alcohol or "regular" food after a period of careful eating can cause stomach issues at first, definitely not what you want on your big day.